 Even with her cooking, Kyla shares that many individuals told her that they didn’t think she could continue to do what she was doing.

 “Which is why I say don’t quit.
 Just keep going.
 Because if you quit, then they win.
 You have to keep rooting for yourself.”

-Founded by a quadriplegic, Cure Medical is the only catheter manufacturer in the world that donates10% of net income to support research programs in pursuit of a cure for urinary retention, paralysis, spinal cord injury and central nervous system disorders.
+Founded by a quadriplegic, Cure Medical supports research programs in pursuit of a cure for urinary retention, paralysis, spinal cord injury and central nervous system disorders.

 Enjoy Our Free Resources & Articles

 CURE NATION is designed with you in mind, to offer assistance and education when you need it through a personal support program.

 All of the information you find below and on our related social media pages is meant to guide you to places, topics and resources that enhance your life, while also connecting you with a growing group of friends.

 - Sign up for our free, CURE NATION e-newsletter to have our latest stories delivered directly to you, once a month.

 - Get our FREE LIFESTYLE + ACCESSIBLE TRAVEL BOOKS here.

 - Meet us in person at a CURE NATION event.